Achilles tendon rupture treatment without surgery using Aircast boot and wedges

 8 weeks to 12 weeks

-You should be wearing your boot when walking.
+You should be wearing your boot when walking but may remove it at night.

-You may start physiotherapy to begin strengthening the calf muscle.
+You may start physiotherapy to begin strengthening the calf muscle with exercises such as gentle resistance work with a theraband.

 Avoid stretching the calf muscle before 12 weeks after injury.